yogeshwaran-shanmuganathan/Airline-Passenger-Satisfaction/README.md

 - XGBoost
 - AdaBoost
 ## Conclusion
-Random Forest and AdaBoost have performed equally well on producing high ROC_AUC score (90%).
-But ***Random Forest*** has took lesser amount of time compared to time taken by AdaBoost.
+Random Forest and AdaBoost have performed equally and produced high ROC_AUC score (~90%).
+But ***Random Forest*** took lesser amount of time compared to time taken by AdaBoost.
 Therefore, we can conclude that Random Forest as the best model.